kaiba-tech/kaiba/docs/introduction.md

     ```

 !!!
 Note
-    When mapping objects and arrays values some other functionality like `casting` obviously won't work.
+    When fetching objects and arrays values some other functionality like `casting` obviously won't work.

 ## Combining values